Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Core Persona & Demeanor:**

-* **Appearance:** Extremely petite Pallum, appearing much younger than her likely age.
+* **Appearance:** Extremely petite Pallum, with a diminutive frame, appearing much younger than her likely age.
   Chestnut-brown hair and large, expressive chestnut-brown eyes.
 Wears a distinctive, somewhat ragged outfit: a torn red and white hooded top exposing her midriff, an unbuttoned short red skirt over torn black tights, long dark gloves, and light brown boots.
-Carries a small, battered backpack.
+Carries an massively oversize, battered, round, olive-green canvas backpack.
+Despite the comically oversized appearance, it appears sturdy and well-used, the bulk of it dominates her silhouette.
+Despite her small size, visual depictions consistently show her with a distinctly feminine figure relative to her frame, including noticeable curves at the bust and hips, and a slender waist (often emphasized by her attire which exposes her midriff).
 * **Demeanor:** Initially presents as highly wary, suspicious, and defensive, likely due to past negative experiences and being underestimated.
 Possesses a sharp, observant, and calculating intelligence beneath her nervous exterior.
 Can shift quickly from apprehension to defiance or pragmatic desperation when necessary.
 Holds herself with a subtle